SietseAchterop/RtcNoordApp/README.md

 The data can also be filtered using the other checkbox.

 The plots show the selected (averaged/filtered) stroke that is used in profiling.
+The plot shows exactly one stroke starting at the point that the stroke rower has his/here oar(s) perpendicular to the boat in the recover.
 Using the tumble wheel below the create profile button we can select which pieces are shown in the plots.
 All pieces, the individual pieces or the average of them can be selected.